 The oratories, missions and cells of the Old Roman apostolates are places of refuge and sanctuary for orthodox Catholics where traditional teaching, devotions and fellowship encourage the faithful in deepening their love for Jesus Christ and their pursuit of personal holiness.
 His Grace travels extensively to facilitate and encourage the clergy and lay faithful who give themselves voluntarily to the Old Roman apostolate’s mission to perpetuate the traditional Catholic faith, devotional way of life and the sacraments.
 His pastoral visitations to Confirm the faithful and to ordain clerics are important celebrations, not just for the individuals concerned but for the communities they were nurtured in and will serve.

 To facilitate the international Old Roman apostolate, ✠Jerome broadcasts the Traditional Latin Mass and other devotional programmes via social media and the YouTube channel, Old Roman TV, where he gives regular conferences on the spiritual and missional life, and hosts panel and interview programmes with other Old Roman and traditional Catholic clerics.
-He was one of the first to broadcast globally via the internet the Traditional Latin Mass, beginning that ministry long before the Covid19 pandemic inspired others to do the same!
+He was one of the first to broadcast globally via the internet the Traditional Latin Mass, beginning that ministry on the feast of the Assumption 2008, long before the Covid19 pandemic inspired others to do the same!

 ✠Jerome is also currently Servant Superior of the Congregatio Divinae Caritatis, an umbrella organisation that exists to regulate, facilitate and promote traditional Catholic religious life.
 The CDC acts as a centre of focus, administration and governance that the clergy and faithful may have confidence in the discernment and governance of religious life and those societies of apostolic life which they may desire to join or form for the furtherance of the Faith, their personal sanctification and acts of collective piety, and in which to engage in common charitable works and collective acts of corporal mercy.